josherrickson/workshop-margins/stata_markdown/stata.md

 # Looking at it the other way

 Prior was "Differences in effect of age across race".
-Now looking at "differnces in races across values of age":
+Now looking at "differences in races across values of age":

 ~~~~
 <<dd_do>>